 Global Hindu gathering sparks debate over pride in religious identity

-The World Hindu Congress gathered 2,500 people from 60 countries this past weekend in Lombard, Illinois, marking a historic event in global Hinduism while facing a dispute about an intersection of the religion and politics today.
+The World Hindu Congress gathered 2,500 people from 60 countries in Lombard, Illinois, marking a historic event in global Hinduism while facing a dispute about the intersection of the religion and politics today.

-In mid-September 125 years ago, Swami Vivekananda gave a speech to the World’s Parliament of Religions in Chicago in which he said he was proud to belong to a “religion which has taught the world both tolerance and universal acceptance.”
+In September 125 years ago, Swami Vivekananda gave a speech to the World’s Parliament of Religions in Chicago, saying he was proud to belong to a “religion which has taught the world both tolerance and universal acceptance.”

-This was the second global congress, the first being four years ago in India and the next one planned for 2022 in Bangkok.
+This was the second global congress, the first having taken place four years ago in India and the next one planned for 2022 in Bangkok.

 “A gathering like the World Hindu Congress seems to be celebrating Hinduism and India at a time when we think what’s urgent is speaking out for peace and nonviolence,” she said.